1. Are we subject to parasitic infection in the United States?

 17.What causes NCS and can I get it?

-NCS is a toxicity syndrome caused by a wide variety of toxic chemicals including dental material.
+NCS is a toxicity syndrome caused by a wide variety of toxic chemicals and exposures, including dental material.

 18.How do I know if I have it?